abdulmalekZ/UsedoAppTest/README.md

 ### Notes
-I have hosted the server portion of this submission on Render servers and the React Native App will use the remote url by default so there's no need to run the server application on your machine
+I have hosted the server portion of this submission on Render servers and the React Native App will use the remote url by default so there's no need to run the server application on your machine.

+The remote URL being used : [https://usedotestserver.onrender.com/getList](https://usedotestserver.onrender.com/getList)